 A high volume of public inquiries was addressed throughout the pheasant hunting season.
-Phone calls and emails were addressed on a daily basis.
-Many of the inquiries were in regard to release schedules at specific sites, but there were also many queries about the future of the program and the role ACA will play.
-Hunters were encouraged that pheasant releases would continue and provided positive feedback with regards to ACA's administration of the program.
+Phone calls and emails were addressed on daily.
+Many of the inquiries were about release schedules at specific sites, but there were also many queries about the future of the program and the role ACA will play.
+Hunters were encouraged that pheasant releases would continue and provided positive feedback regarding ACA's administration of the program.
 This interaction plays an important role for tailoring current and future plans.
-It also provides insight on hunter interest for pheasants with demand clearly rising over the past two years.
-It's not uncommon to receive feedback from someone that hunted pheasants for the first time in many years as a result of this program.
+It also provides insight on hunter interest for pheasants, with demand clearly rising over the past two years.
+It's not uncommon to receive feedback from someone who hunted pheasants for the first time in many years as a result of this program.